pianity/arsnap/packages/wallet/README.md

 ## Hosted On The Permaweb

-Thanks to the power of Arweave, we will upload every new versions of ArSnap Wallet to the Permaweb, allowing you to rest assured that it will forever be available.
+Thanks to the power of Arweave, every new versions of ArSnap Wallet will be uploaded to the Permaweb, allowing you to rest assured that it will forever be available.
+The domain
+<https://arsnap.org> will always redirect to the latest uploaded version.